How to Care for Your Stoma After Leaving Hospital

 Ostomates must avoid using any form of paper towel or tissues to clean the stoma.
 They leave little bits of tissue stuck on the moist stoma.

-Soap - Mild, non-perfumed soap is best to cleanse the stoma and the surrounding area if it is visibly soiled, or if bits of feces is caked around the perimeter.
+Soap - Mild, non-perfumed soap is best to cleanse the stoma and the surrounding area if it is visibly soiled, or if bits of faeces is caked around the perimeter.
 It's best to purchase your soap with your ostomy supplies and not use just any available bath soap you may have at home.
 If you have to, check the ingredients in the soap before use.

 Avoid harsh skin cleansers that include alcohol because they will irritate your stoma and the skin around it.